presstab/based_catchers/Story of BC.md

 Scene changes...

-Skanda + S'kick and User + S'kick and random Based catcher and S'kick (three pairs) are walking through a mystery planet.
+Skanda, a random based catcher, and the User/Player are walking through a mysterious field.

 "I feel such a strong attachment with my necklace and this land, it just feels as if we have been here before." -Skanda

 "Yeah, I wonder what that means?" - random

-As they continue to walk, unkowningly to both of them, a trail of Droids starts trailing them.
+As they continue to walk, unkowningly to both of them, a trail of Helpers starts trailing them.
 After ~10 seconds, Skanda notices

 "Oi! who are you, are you covered in Sona??"

-The droid gets closer and closer, Skanda and his friend are overcome with curiosity and greed.
-As the droid gets closer Skanda's eyes glow red.
-He asks the Droid to join him, and once he does, he and the droid + his friend attack the random Based catcher and defeat him.
+A Compcator gets closer and closer, Skanda and his friend are overcome with curiosity and greed.
+As the compcator gets closer Skanda's eyes glow red.
+He asks the compcator to join him, and once he does, he and the droid + his friend attack the random Based catcher and defeat him.

 Scene dissolves...voiceover is heard "And that is the story of the battle of the Based catchers.
-Unfortunately, the droids covered in Sona were too valuable for any of the Catchers to recall their training and the mission they had set for.
+Unfortunately, the helpers covered in Sona were too valuable for any of the Catchers to recall their training and the mission they had set for.
 Instead, they would set to conquer Planet Sona.
-Each Based catcher will choose two Based friends to be loyal to their team.
-Additionally, 4 droids are able to join a team, the stronger they are, the more powerful the team can become.
+Each Based catcher will choose 5 helpers to form a team, the stronger they are, the more powerful the team can become.
 Teams can enter training to earn fuel, or they can choose to battle other teams to earn rewards from one another.
-A S'kick alone can battle and train, however they cannot battle against teams with Based Catchers."